Follow @scope_views

 3.1 Kg

-The Travel Companion is a 95/560 (F5.9) oil-spaced fluorite triplet (deja vue?) in a very compact OTA equipped with Baader’s own Steeltrack focuser and a removable section for compactness and binoviewing.
+The Travel Companion is a 95/560 (F5.9) oil-spaced fluorite triplet (deja vue?) in a compact OTA equipped with Baader’s own Steeltrack focuser and a removable section for compactness and binoviewing.
 The whole thing is German made (yes, even the lens), with nods to Zeiss like the special mineral oil used in the objective.
 Reviews were overwhelmingly positive.
 Like the Traveler and the Eclipse, here was a tiny APO that did planets as well as deep sky.
+At last you can go out and just buy a travel APO!
 Excellent!
-At last you can go out and just buy a travel APO!
 Well no …

 Table of Contents